openly-retro/stellaris-machine-robot-expansion/OVERWRITES.md

 ## Traits

-- trait_mechanical: Add triggered habitability for Mechanical Worlds
+- trait_mechanical: Add triggered habitability for Mechanical Worlds, and compatibility with Planetary Diversity